Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Introduction

-Our findings operate on three levels.
-First, in terms of annotation and subjectivity, sentiment and emotion cannot be treated as objective indicators, so caution is needed when using proverbs for tasks like metaphor detection.
-Second, in mapping local varieties, negative sentiment dominates, with topics often linking agricultural life to hardship, pain, and forces beyond human control.
-This contrasts with urban centers such as Athens and Thessaloniki, where data is notably almost non-existent.
-Third, LLM-based methods can be highly valuable for paremiology research, since they can achieve up to~70\% F$_1$ scores and show strong correlation with human annotations
+Our findings show that (1) proverbs are multi-dimensional, and that conventional NLP approaches cannot fully capture the variability of their interpretation.
+Instead, we propose a pathway where both multi-label and polarity instances are taken into account for evaluation.
+(2) LLMs are able to capture multi-dimensionality but can over-predict some classes such as neutral for sentiment and angry and happy for emotion.
+(3) Aggregating data over large geographic areas (in our case with Greece) can lead to a significant loss of information by obscuring meaningful local variation.

 The rest of the paper is structured as follows.
-We begin by introducing related work (§\ref{sec:related_work}), covering both traditional paremiology and NLP approaches to sentiment, thematic analysis and categorization, as well as other important studies on proverbs.
-We then present our methodology (§\ref{sec:methodology}), which leads to the two main result sections: agreement analysis (§\ref{sec:agreement}) and model experiments (§\ref{sec:model_experiments}).
-These are followed by a discussion (§\ref{sec:discussion}) in which we highlight key findings and their implications for paremiological analysis.
-Finally, we conclude with some remarks and outline directions for future work (§\ref{sec:conclusions}), limitations and ethical implications.
+We begin by introducing related work (§\ref{sec:related_work}), covering NLP approaches utilizing and examining proverbs, as well as mentioning important works on proverbial sentiment and Greek proverbs.
+We then present our methodology (§\ref{sec:methodology}), which leads to the three main result sections: representation of proverb multidimensionality (§\ref{sec:agreement}), model experiments (§\ref{sec:model_experiments}), and error analysis (§\ref{sec:error_analysis}).
+These are followed by a discussion an expansion to a larger dataset (§\ref{sec:map}) and a (§\ref{sec:discussion}) in which we highlight key findings and their implications for paremiological analysis.
+We close with some remarks and outline directions for future work (§\ref{sec:conclusions}), limitations and ethical implications.